 Field Description belong to has Checkout Level permission.
-See Section 3.12, "Security" [3-30] Compiled code A toggle box that determines whether Roundtable keeps compiled R code in the Workspace.
+See Section 3.13, "Security" [3-33] Compiled code A toggle box that determines whether Roundtable keeps compiled R code in the Workspace.
 It has no effect on deployments made from this Workspace.
 Activate this box to keep R-code in the Workspace.
 Source code A toggle box that determines whether Roundtable keeps source code in the Workspace.
 It has no effect on deployments made from this Workspace.
 Activate the toggle box to keep source code in the Workspace.
 If you change the S-code value, you can use the Workspace populate option to move code into or out of the Workspace directories.
 Task Required for Assign / Delete A toggle box that determines whether an active Task is required to perform Assign or Delete actions on Workspace objects.
 Server Compile A toggle box that specifies whether or not compilations for objects assigned to this Workspace happen on the client or the server.
 Used when Running Roundtable in a distributed AppServer configuration .
+Disable Backup A toggle box that will override the System backup preference and disable automatic backups of WIP Objects in this Workspace.
 Locked By A field that indicates the current lock status of the Workspace.
 A Workspace is locked when schema updates and other major Workspace management activities are performed.
 Compile Parameters Compile statement parameters for objects compiled in the Workspace.
 Normally, this field can be left blank.
 It is most often used for compiling modules with support for multiple languages.
 Module compile parameters or individual PCODE object compile parameters can override Workspace compile parameters.
 Path The pathing components which are added to the session PROPATH when the Workspace is selected.
 The first entry of the Workspace path should always be the physical root directory to the Workspace.
 When running in a distributed AppServer environment, the Roundtable client will always reference the physical Workspace directory via this path.
 It is recommended that no two Workspaces share the same root directory.
 Server Path Override A toggle box that specifies whether or not the Roundtable server should use an alternate path to the physical Workspace directory.
 Used when running Roundtable in a distributed AppServer configuration.
 Server Path Similar to the 'Path' specification, but an alternate path to the physical Workspace directory.
-Used when running Roundtable in a distributed AppServer configuration where the physical path to the Workspace directory cannot be accessed by the server via the 'Path'
+Used when running Roundtable in a

+Field Description distributed AppServer configuration where the physical path to the Workspace directory cannot be accessed by the server via the 'Path' specification above.